zzybluebell/tp/docs/UserGuide.md

 **5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>Some example commands you can try:**

-   * `login 123456` : Changes user permissions from staff permissions to manager permissions.
+   * `login 123456:` Changes user permissions from staff permissions to manager permissions.

-   * `logout` : Logouts of manager and change permissions to staff permissions.
+   * `logout:` Logouts of manager and change permissions to staff permissions.

-   * `list -mem/` : Lists all members.
+   * `list -mem/:` Lists all members.

-   * `add -mem/ -n/John Doe -p/98765432 -e/johndoe@gmail.com -a/112 Amoy Street, 069907, Singapore` : Adds a contact named `John Doe` to the member list.
+   * `add -mem/ -n/John Doe -p/98765432 -e/johndoe@gmail.com -a/112 Amoy Street, 069907, Singapore:` Adds a contact named `John Doe` to the member list.

-   * `del -mem/ -i/3` : Deletes the member with index number 3 shown in the current list.
+   * `del -mem/ -i/3:` Deletes the member with index number 3 shown in the current list.

-      **Note:**: Only managers can delete members.
+      **Note:** Only managers can delete members.
 Login as a manager before entering the delete command.

-   * `add -txn/ -id/00001 -b/200.00` : Adds transaction with a billing $100.00 to member ID 00001 shown in the current list.
+   * `add -txn/ -id/00001 -b/200.00:` Adds transaction with a billing $100.00 to member ID 00001 shown in the current list.

-   * `add -rs/ -dt/2021-01-02 00:00 -rm/2 people -id/00001` : Adds a reservation for 2 people for 2021-01-01 00:00 to member ID 00001 shown in the current list
+   * `add -rs/ -dt/2021-01-02 00:00 -rm/2 people -id/00001:` Adds a reservation for 2 people for 2021-01-01 00:00 to member ID 00001 shown in the current list

-   * `redeem -rd/100 -id/00001` : Redeems 100 point from member id 00001 which is shown in the current list.
+   * `redeem -rd/100 -id/00001:` Redeems 100 point from member id 00001 which is shown in the current list.

-   * `set -pass/ 123456` Sets and updates the password to 123456 as in manager mode.
+   * `set -pass/ 123456:` Sets and updates the password to 123456 as in manager mode.

-   * `summary` : Views a summary of all the data in the application in one page (**e.g.** No. of members, Past transactions).
+   * `summary:` Views a summary of all the data in the application in one page (**e.g.** No. of members, Past transactions).

       **Note:** Only managers are allowed to view the summary of data.
 Login as a manager before entering the summary command.

-   * `clear` : Clears the program.
+   * `clear:` Clears the program.

-   * `exit` : Exits the program.
+   * `exit:` Exits the program.

-**6. Refer to the [Features](#Features) below for details of each command.**
+**6. Please refer to the [Features](#features) below for details of each command.**

 --------------------------------------------------------------------------------------------------------------------